mitsuoxv/jp-gasoline/README.md

 find out whether METI’s assumption is reasonable or not, while I update this page.

-## Minor change of METI’s effects calculation from March 14, 2022
+## Change of METI’s effects calculation from March 14, 2022

 METI changed calculation method from March 14, 2022.
 The new method is: